bestlibre/hassio-addons/mopidy/README.md

 ````

 ## Google Music support
-To get the GMusic addon working add this to your Options:
+To get the GMusic addon working add this to your options section:
 ````
 {
    "name": "gmusic/username",